Science-Mentorship-Institute/eemp_digital_design/README.md

 (Figure x.
 Combinational Logic Truth Table)

 Recall from the lecture about logic gates where AND, OR, NOT, XOR gates allow you to make calculations and decisions.
 Combinational Logic is a type of signal where the output only depends on the current input values.
+The figures above are the truth tables to common logic gates.

 ## Sequential Logic